Differences Between Fertilizers Derived from Organic and Synthetic Sources- Milorganite Agronomist

 - Organic certification covers the process of how crops, livestock, and products are produced.

 Synthetic fertilizers, sometimes called chemical or inorganic, are manufactured from mineral deposits, petroleum by-products, gasses from the air, and other materials.

 Plants can’t tell the difference between the source of the nutrients since they’re processed by the plants in the same way, but that’s where similarities end.
 There are advantages and disadvantages to both types of fertilizer.
 Here’s a quick comparison to help you better understand the difference.

-Fertilizers derived from organic materials
+What are fertilizers derived from organic materials?

 Fertilizers derived from organic sources are made from living things or their byproducts, including animal matter, manure, and vegetable matter, such as compost, cover crops, as well as microbes, which have digested organic matter in wastewater.

 Here’s a list of some fertilizers derived from organic sources: